TomJDove/TomJDove/portfolio/afl-power-bi.md

 </p>

 Features of the report include:
-    - Navigation buttons on the left hand side.
+    - Navigation buttons on the left-hand side.
-    - Disconnected tables used to make side by side team comparisons.
+    - Disconnected tables used to make side-by-side team comparisons.
     - Interactive buttons using bookmarks.

 <center>